infinitypaul/pokemon/README.md

 ```

-> Project Overview:

 ## Project Overview

 This app is made in react with react hooks.
-At the initial load we fetch list of all possible pokemons well paginated, on hover on the pokemon card, the details are displayed on the right hand side, likewise on click, the move list and evolution of the pokemon will be displayed ..
+At the initial load we fetch list of all possible pokemons well paginated, on hover on the pokemon card, the pokemon details are displayed on the right hand side, likewise on click, the move list and evolution of the pokemon will be displayed ..

 ## Folder Walkthrough